I will sit on the porch, with the August moon

 Never get discouraged, never get uptight.

-We drift softly- -
+We drift softly together- -

 hands glazing a window filled with stars